 , while others had beautiful chevron baffling, like the Marmot Montreaux

 .
-Everyone has their own preference, but what stood out the most in terms of style was the fit.
+Everyone has their preference, but what stood out the most regarding style was the fit.
 If your jacket doesn't fit you correctly, chances are you won't like wearing it, which sounds to us like a waste of money.
 With that said, make sure to know your size and how the jacket fits before buying one, or brace yourself for the impact of reordering and returning until you figure out the best fit.